 Step 2 If creating a project for an online device, click New Project on the Online Projects tab interface.

 If creating a project for a simulation device, select the Simulation Projects tab and click the New Project.

-Figure 7-2 Create new online projects
+Figure 7-3 Create new simulation projects